itairaz1/israeli-bank-firefly-importer/README.md

 2. Your accounts are [currently supported](#supported-accounts).

 ### Steps (Quick start)
-1. Run `npm install -g israeli-bank-firefly-importer`
+1. Run `npm install -g israeli-bank-firefly-importer`.
 2. Create API Token in firefly iii by -
    1. Go to your hosted Firefly iii user interface.
    2. Click on 'Options' on the left.